 The next line we waited in was unquestionably the longest.
 So shocked at how long it was, I went to the front of the line and asked the people standing there what it could possibly be for.
 At the exact same time, a 20-something boy in a “Hillary for President” shirt said “Chelsea” and a similarly-aged girl in a “Hillary for Prison” shirt said “Tomi.”
 Amazed, I walked back a significant distance to join my friend in line for what had just proven to be the most anticipated event of the day, “Chelsea Handler in Conversation with Tomi Lahren.”

 While at first glance the two seem an unlikely pair, upon further thought — and we had plenty of time to think in that line — they have at least some things in common.
-Both blonde women got their start in entertainment (though of two very different varieties) in their early 20s.
-Both hosted their own TV shows characterized by loud and often fast jabs, in Handler’s case at the expense of either herself or her guest and in Lahren’s case at the expense of anyone who even slightly leans to the left.
-And finally, both have tense relationships with the networks where they got their began their careers.
+Both blonde women got their start in entertainment (though two very different varieties) in their early 20s.
+Both hosted their own TV shows characterized by loud and often fast jabs, in Handler’s case at the expense of either herself or her guest and in Lahren’s case at the expense of anyone who even leans politically left.
+And finally, both have tense relationships with the networks where they got their respective starts.
 Handler, after hosting Chelsea Lately for seven years, was quick to criticize her former bosses once closing a deal with Netflix for a new show.
 After Lahren was suspended without pay by Glenn Beck and TheBlaze for announcing she is pro-choice, she immediately filed a wrongful termination suit that was ultimately settled.
 Though their career trajectories — Lahren’s much shorter thus far than Handler’s — have some coincidental similarities, this is where the likeness ends.

 The conversation about upbringings quickly turned to individual and American values.
 Then somehow, less than ten minutes into the debate that wasn’t supposed to be a debate, a raging argument over health care ensued.
 Handler predictably backed Obamacare while Lahren predictably lamented the loss of the so-called “skinny repeal” some two nights before.

 The crowd was determinedly split between the two sides.
 After mere minutes of political discussion, Handler berated them for not letting the headliners speak. (“Don’t cheer after every fucking thing we say please.
 Just let us have a conversation, okay?”)
 But even she could not contain the hollers of the more liberal segment of the crowd when Lahren announced, after criticizing Obamacare, that she in fact profits from one of its more popular aspects, responding to the question of whether or not she has a health care plan, “Well luckily I am 24 so I am still on my parent’s [health care plan].”
 The other half of the crowd erupted when Handler claimed the recent health care bills proposed by the Senate are built on tax cuts for the rich.
-A woman sitting a few seats down from me, in fact, started screaming “LIAR!” over and over as loud as she could until her friend calmed her down.
+A woman sitting a few seats down from me, in fact, started screaming “LIAR!” over and over as loud as she could.

 It was around this time sitting in the audience that I decided I would have to write about the event.
 The tension in the crowd was shocking to me, but I knew it shouldn’t have been.
 It is easy to forget, as a current college student, that the way I am used to disagreeing about politics at school is not necessarily the way these disagreements exist outside of the boundaries of campus.
 Yes, intolerance of opinion definitely exists on our campus and many others.
 This has been explored and written about by countless authors both at national news organizations like The New York Times and local ones like Duke’s very own Chronicle.
-However, as a member of the definitely smaller and arguably dwindling independent and right-leaning portion of our campus, I can say from two years of experience that I have never felt the hatred that I have seen in political clashes outside of campus while safely on it.
+However, as a member of the definitely smaller and arguably dwindling right-leaning portion of our campus, I can say from two years of experience that I have never felt the hatred that I have seen in political clashes outside of campus while safely on it.

 After spending a solid few minutes spent reminiscing about the primary and looking around at those surrounding me in the crowd, I turned my attention back to the Politicon participants.
 To both of their credit, while they rarely could agree they were extremely good at changing the subject.
 The only exception to this was a discussion of President Trump’s recent announcement that the government would no longer allow “transgender individuals to serve in any capacity in the U.S. military”.
 The heated discussion that neither woman seemed to want to end led to perhaps the largest blunders of the night for both.
 Lahren, after toeing GOP party line and vehemently declaring her opinions stem from a solely fiscal point of view, then claimed, “The battlefield isn’t a place for a social experiment.”